Accenture/AmpliGraph/docs/ampligraph.latent_features.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 The weights of a trained model can be saved and restored from disk.
 This is useful to avoid re-training a model.
-In order to save and restore the weights of a model, we can use the :meth:`~models.ScoringBasedEmbeddingModel.save_weights` and :meth:`~models.ScoringBasedEmbeddingModel.load_weights` methods.
+In order to save and restore the weights of a model, we can use the :meth:`~ScoringBasedEmbeddingModel.save_weights` and :meth:`~ScoringBasedEmbeddingModel.load_weights` methods.
 When the model is saved and loaded with these methods, however, it is not possible to restart the training from where it stopped.
 AmpliGraph gives the possibility of doing that saving and loading the model with the functionalities available in the :mod:`.utils` module.

 Compatibility Ampligraph 1.x
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. currentmodule:: ampligraph.compat
 .. automodule:: ampligraph.compat

 For those familiar with versions of AmpliGraph 1.x, we have created backward compatible APIs under the :mod:`ampligraph.compat` module.

 These APIs act as wrappers around the newer Keras style APIs and provide seamless experience for our existing user base.

 The first group of APIs defines the classes that wraps around the ScoringBasedEmbeddingModel with a specific scoring function.